Home » Blogs » Kanha vs Bandhavgarh National Park: Full Comparison

 Bandhavgarh National Park in Madhya Pradesh, India, is famous for having the highest tiger density amongst all tiger reserves of the country.
 Although the overall area is limited as compared to major wildlife destinations like Jim Corbett National Park or Ranthambore Tiger Reserve, it still has a greater density of Bengal tigers.
 Therefore, it’s popular amongst wildlife enthusiasts who are keen on spotting the majestic giants and capturing them through the cameras for lifelong memories.

-- Often, they are visited together during a long trip of at least 2 weeks, combined for the best experience.
+• Often, they are visited together for the best experience.

-- Both Kanha and Bandhavgarh are under the Project Tiger, and benefit immensely from wildlife tiger efforts.
+• Both Kanha and Bandhavgarh are under the Project Tiger.

 Kanha’s weather and climatic conditions are optimal for tiger safaris because they are very distinct.